education.vic.gov.au

 • reviewing available data and identifying the most significant areas for growth

-• discussing the root cause of issues identified throughout the PRSE, fieldwork findings against the terms of reference or the school’s performance against the previous SSP.
+• discussing the root cause of issues identified throughout the PRSE, analysis of learning and wellbeing outcomes and fieldwork findings against the FISO 2.0 core elements

 2. What do we want to achieve?